Contributing to RAJA¶

 New features, bugfixes, and other changes are developed on a feature branch.

-Each such branch should be based on the RAJA
+Each such branch should be based on the most current RAJA

 RAJA Branch Development.
 When you want to make a contribution, first ensure

-Assuming you are on the develop branch in your local copy of the RAJA repo, and the branch is up-to-date, the first step toward developing a RAJA feature is to create a new branch on which to perform your development.
+Assuming you are on an up-to-date develop branch in your local copy of RAJA, the first step toward developing a RAJA contribution is to create a new branch on which to do your development and push it to the remote origin of your local copy.
 For example:

 Proceed to modify your branch by committing changes with reasonably-sized